Yara-Rules/rules/README.md

 ## Crypto

-In this section you will find Yara rules aimed toward the detection and existence of cryptographic algorithims.
+In this section you will find Yara rules aimed toward the detection and existence of cryptographic algorithms.

 ## Exploit Kits